• Skip to primary navigation

 What is Musakhan?

-Musakhan is a popular chicken dish served on a taboon bread with caramelized onions, sumac, and sautéed pine nuts.
-The star ingredient is sumac, which gives a unique citrusy flavor to this dish.
+The star ingredient is sumac, which gives a unique citrusy flavor to this comforting dish.

 Sumac is a popular ingredient in Middle Eastern cooking and I use it in my many recipes such as Tantuni and Fasulye Piyaz (Turkish Bean Salad).